Organomercury chemistry: Reaction of Hg(II) compounds with C-heteroatom bonds

+4-Chloromercuritoluene is obtained by the chloromercuration of sodium toluenesulfinite:

 Reactions

-Organomercury compounds are versatile synthetic intermediates due to the well controlled conditions under which they undergo cleavage of the Hg-C bonds.
-Diphenylmercury is a source of the phenyl radical in certain syntheses.
-Treatment with aluminium gives triphenyl aluminium:
+Organomercury compounds are versatile synthetic intermediates due to the well-controlled conditions under which Hg-C bonds cleave.
+The bond is remarkably resilient, as when potassium permanganate oxidizes 4-chloromercuritoluene to 4-chloromercuribenzoic acid.

-3 Ph2Hg + 2 Al → (AlPh3)2 + 3 Hg
+Nevertheless, organomercurials are used in transmetalation reactions.
+For example diphenylmercury reacts with aluminium to give triphenyl aluminium:

-As indicated above, organomercury compounds react with halogens to give the corresponding organic halide.
+Organomercury compounds react with halogens to give the corresponding organic halide, and palladium catalyzes cross-coupling between organomercurials and organic halides.
+This approach usually forms C-C bonds with low selectivity, but selectivity increases in the presence of halide salts.

-Organomercurials are commonly used in transmetalation reactions with lanthanides and alkaline-earth metals.

-Cross coupling of organomercurials with organic halides is catalyzed by palladium, which provides a method for C-C bond formation.

-Usually of low selectivity, but if done in the presence of halides, selectivity increases.
 Carbonylation of lactones has been shown to employ Hg(II) reagents under palladium catalyzed conditions.
 (C-C bond formation and Cis ester formation).

+Phenylmercuric chloride reversibly stores dichlorocarbene as phenyl(trichloromethyl)mercury.
+A convenient carbene source is sodium trichloroacetate: